Last Updated: June 26, 2024

 Early Life

-Reggie Jackson was born in Wyncote, Pennsylvania on May 18, 1946.
+Reggie Jackson was born on May 18, 1946, in Wyncote, Pennsylvania.
 He was one of four children from his mother Clara.
-His father Martinez Jackson was a tailor and a former second baseman with the Newark Eagles.
-Jackson's parents divorced when he was four and his mother took four of his siblings with her while his father took custody of Reggie and one of the siblings from his first marriage.
-Martinez was then a single father and the Jackson family was one of the only Black families in Wyncote.
+His father, Martinez Jackson, was a tailor and a former second baseman with the Newark Eagles.
+Jackson's parents divorced when he was four, and his mother took his siblings with her while his father took custody of Reggie and one of the children from his first marriage.
+Martinez was then a single father, and the Jackson family was one of the only Black families in Wyncote.

 Career

-Reggie then played with the New York Yankees from 1977-1981.
+Reggie then played with the New York Yankees from 1977 to 1981.
 Once the 1981 season was over, he became a free agent with a desire to return to California to play.
 The owner of the California Angels, Gene Autry, signed him to a five-year contract.
-He played his first game back on April 27 1982 at Yankee Stadium with the Angels.
-He broke out of a season starting slump to hit a home run off former teammate Ron Guidry.
-That season, the Angels won the American League West and would do so again in 1986.
+He played his first game back on April 27, 1982, at Yankee Stadium with the Angels.
+He broke out of a season-starting slump to hit a home run off former teammate Ron Guidry.
+The Angels won the American League West in 1985 and 1986.
 On the 17th anniversary of the day Reggie hit his first home run, September 17, 1984, he hit his 500th home run at Anaheim Stadium off Bud Black of the Royals.
-In 1987 he signed a one-year contract to return to the Oakland A's, wearing the number 44 which he was now most associated with.
-He retired after one season, at age 41.
+In 1987, he signed a one-year contract to return to the Oakland A's, wearing the number 44, which he was now most associated with.
+He retired after one season at age 41.
 His last at-bat was at Comiskey Park in Chicago on October 4, 1988.

 Reggie Jackson's baseball legacy was immense.
 He played for 21 seasons and reached post-season in 11 of them.
-He won six pennants and five world series.
+He won six pennants and five World Series.
 Jackson hit 563 career home runs.
-Over the course of his career, he was a 14-time All Star, a 2-time Silver Slugger Award winner, a 2-time World Series MVP, a Babe Ruth Award Winner, and a 5-time World Series Champion.
+Over the course of his career, he was a 14-time All-Star, a two-time Silver Slugger Award winner, a two-time World Series MVP, and a Babe Ruth Award Winner.
 Reggie was the first major leaguer to hit 100 home runs for three different clubs, having his over 100 for the Angels, Yankees, and the Athletics.
-Jackson remains the only player in the "500 home run club" that never had consecutive 30 home run seasons in a career.
+Jackson remains the only player in the "500 home run club" who never had consecutive 30-home run seasons in a career.

 Reggie Jackson